Massive fire north of Prince Albert, Sask., is threatening farms and acreages | CBC News

 Dionne said one resident told him there were flames right near their house.

 "A water bomber came along and sort of ended that.
-So he's quite happy that his house is still there."
+So he's quite happy that his house is still there," he said.

 Dionne said this has been an extremely dry spring and the Nisbet Forest is at great risk for fire.